ragnarok22/whereami.nvim/README.md

 Using Packer (deprecated):

     use 'ragnarok22/whereami.nvim'
-and then execute `:PackerUpdate`
+and then execute `:PackerUpdate`.

 ## Usage
-Just type the command `:Whereami` and you will see the country you are
+Just type the command `:Whereami` and you will see the country you are.